 Principal: Mrs. Alma Cornejo - firstname.lastname@example.org

-Check out this video (click here X) of Saint Therese Carmelite School, entitled "Classical Never Goes Out of Style"!
-It was taken when Michael Voris visited our school on April 21, 2017, and features interviews of Fr.
+Here's an older video but very worthwhile to watch if you're interested in sending your children to our school.
+It's entitled "Classical Never Goes Out of Style," and was taken when Michael Voris visited our school in April of 2017.
+It features interviews of Fr.
 Philip Sullivan, Principal Alma Cornejo, and some of our students.
+Click here X to watch it!

 St. Therese Carmelite School is fully accredited through the Western Association of Schools and Colleges (WASC) and the Western Catholic Education Association (WCEA).
 It offers: